Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/CONTACT-EDORG-AUTHORIZATION.md

 Search engine support requires a new denormalized EdOrgId array on the Document table called ContactStudentSchoolAuthorizationEdOrgIds which will be copied from the denormalized column provided by ContactStudentSchoolAuthorization.

-Like with StudentUniqueId-securable documents, there will be a new ContactSecurableDocument table used to index those Documents by ContactUniqueId.
+Like with Student-securable documents, there will be a new ContactSecurableDocument table used to index those Documents by ContactUniqueId.

 ```mermaid
 erDiagram